 He mentions that barbell compound lifts of powerlifting, including compound movements such as squats and deadlifts, stating that if they want to maximize strength instead of muscle then leaving reps in reserve, as they are a bit more limited.
-However, with hypertrophy training, then diversifying training and pushing closer to failure, which is key to make progress in muscle hypertrophy.
+However, with hypertrophy training, then diversifying training and pushing closer to failure, specifically through resistance exercise, is key to make progress in muscle hypertrophy.
+This is because pushing closer to failure leads to a greater number of cross bridges being activated during a muscle contraction, resulting in increased maximum force capacity.
 He references a study that supports his statement.

 Removing Mental Blocks

 Regarding training to failure, Geoff goes on to say that it is not only physically, but also mentally tough to get there.
 In reality, your gains are right over that failure wall.
 Geoff’s advice is to build towards it and only do it on certain movements (non-spinal loaded movements) and try to do some partial reps of barbell curls once you hit failure on some sets.
 He says that you really need to ease into training to failure, as it is something that takes a bit for your body to adapt to.